 Number 2 Issue – This one is more from my wife than me.
 Anne likes, especially in the morning, to have it nice and bright in the RV.
 The first thing she does when getting up is draw open all the blinds.
 She found the EZ Snap window shades blocked too much light.
-I’m the opposite and enjoy a cave-like atmosphere inside the RV so wasn’t bothered as much.
+I’m the opposite and enjoy a cave-like atmosphere inside the RV so I wasn’t bothered as much.

 Number 3 Issue – Strange moire pattern develops when the meshed EZ Snap shade material is in front of bug screens.
 Since all the RV windows have insect screens, it can be annoying to look at.
-In time our brains may disregard this moire effect, but right now it definitely stands out and worth mentioning.
+In time our brains may disregard this moire effect, but right now, it definitely stands out and is worth mentioning.

 EZ Snap RV Window Shade Pros and Cons

 - Easy to install and custom size the shade